 These swans spend the majority of their time on the water; with legs set far back on their body for greater efficiency, so they are ungainly on land.
 The swans’ natural habitat is fresh water marshes, lagoons and shores.

 Black-necked Swans frequently lay two clutches of 4-6 eggs a season, incubating for 36 days.
-After hatching they often carry their young cygnets on their backs.
+After hatching, the young are often carried, by either parent.